Connecticut College: History

+In the spring of 2023, students, faculty, and staff began protesting against college president Katherine Bergeron, who had been president of the college for nearly a decade.
+A dean for equity and inclusion resigned after the college decided to hold fundraiser at the Everglades Club, a social club and venue that has longstanding accusations of discrimination against Black and Jewish people, but there had been longstanding criticism of Bergeron's "administrative overreach, micromanagement and lack of transparency".
+On March 24, 2023, after a vote of no confidence by the faculty in early March, Bergeron announced her resignation.
+On June 30, 2023, her last day in office, the board of trustees awarded her the title of President Emerita.

+On July 1, 2023, Leslie Wong began work as interim president of the college.
+Andrea Chapdelaine, then-president of Hood College, was selected by the search committee to be the College's 12th president.
+Her term officially began on June 1, 2024.
+Chapdelaine was inaugurated on April 26, 2025.

 Campus

 The main campus has three residential areas.
 The North Campus contains the newest residential halls.
 The South Campus contains residence halls along the west side of Tempel Green, across from several academic buildings.
 The oldest dorms on campus are Plant House and Blackstone House, which were founded in 1914.
+The campus houses the Winslow Ames House.

 Connecticut College's two principal libraries are the Charles E. Shain Library and the Greer Music Library, which is located in the Cummings Arts Center.
 The Shain Library houses a collection of more than 500,000 books and periodicals and an extensive collection of electronic resources.
 It is also home to The Linda Lear Center for Special Collections and Archives, and to the Charles Chu Asian Art Reading Room.
 The Lear Center has more than fifty book, manuscript, and art collections including research archives devoted to Rachel Carson, Eugene O'Neill, and Beatrix Potter.
 The Charles Chu Asian Art Reading Room serves both as a quiet reading area and as the permanent exhibition space for the Chu-Griffis Art Collection.

 The student center is "The College Center at Crozier-Williams" (often shortened to "Cro"), and is located in the middle of the campus.
 The student center houses the Connecticut College bookstore (which doubles as a small convenience store), the campus post office, the Oasis Snack Shop, and the campus bar, Humphrey's (formerly The Cro Bar).
 There are also student services offices as well as faculty offices and performance spaces for the Dance department.

 The Charles E. Shain Library was originally dedicated in 1976 and is named after former College President Charles Shain.
 It was renovated, expanded, and re-dedicated in 2015.
 The renovation was honored by the American Institute of Architects with a 2015 New England Honor Award in the category of Preservation.
 In 2016, LibraryJournal named the library a New Landmark Libraries Winner.